OctaviusLeo/octaviusleo.github.io/README.md

 - CNAME: custom domain mapping

 ## Run locally
-Open index.html in a browser or serve the folder (e.g., `python -m http.server 8000`).
+Open index.html in a browser or serve the folder (`python -m http.server 8000`).
 Relative links assume the repo root as the web root.

 ## Deploy
 Push to the `main` branch of this repo; GitHub Pages (and the CNAME) serve the static files as-is.